Camping in the Canadian Rockies

 National Park Campgrounds

 Every weekend throughout summer, thousands of Calgarians flee the city for the mountains.
 Kananaskis Country (and Peter Lougheed Provincial Park in particular) is the most popular destination.
 Even with 2,100 campsites in 30 campgrounds, sites fill fast.
-Reservations are taken for many Kananaskis Country campgrounds through www.reserve.albertaparks.ca.
+Reservations are taken for many Kananaskis Country campgrounds through Reserve Alberta Parks.
 Reservations can be made up to three months in advance of your stay.
 Other campgrounds are first-come, first-served, but you’ll need to arrive early to get a site, especially on Fridays.

 Backcountry Camping